2. Regulations, food, and letting big business write the rules

 Modern trade deals spend a lot of effort trying to level (or ‘harmonise’) such standards.
 They do this by judging different regulations that achieve the same goal as ‘equivalent’.
 You can trade such goods because they’re essentially the same.

 The problem with this approach is that goods are very often not ‘equivalent’ at all, and by treating them as such, we risk undermining what are often hard‑fought‑for environmental, animal welfare and consumer protections.
 Even lightbulbs are not straightforward.
-In the UK, energy-inefficient incandescent bulbs were phased out years ago, but they are still on the market in the US, and moves to get rid of them are currently being watered down by the Trump administration.
+In the UK, energy-inefficient incandescent bulbs were phased out years ago, but they are still on the market in the US, and the Trump administration tried to water standards down further.

 The scope of the problem of ‘harmonising’ standards though is nowhere more evident than in the contentious issue of food.